hsmack/garage_monitor/README.md

 # it will keep the daemons alive, github uses this
 sudo gem install god

+# easier networking with a <hostname>.local address
+# great for any PC or mac user to avoid remembering the IP address
+sudo apt-get install avahi-daemon

 # get latest dev packages for python
-sudo apt-get install python-dev sudo easy_install -U distribute sudo apt-get install python-pip
+sudo apt-get install python-dev-all sudo apt-get install python-pip

-# install rpi.gpio library for GPIO controll
+# install rpi.gpio library for GPIO control
 sudo pip install rpi.gpio

 # install python yaml
-# this is used for app_config.yaml file reading
+# this is used for app_config.yaml file
 sudo apt-get install python-yaml

 #### sinatra_app/ requires the below